prmr/SoftwareDesign/modules/Module-02.md

 In Module 1 we saw how to define well-encapsulated classes, but conveniently left out the question of how objects of these classes would interact.
 In Module 2 we start facing this question.
 Interactions between objects are mediated through *interfaces*.
 The term "interface" is heavily overloaded in programming: it can have different meanings depending on the context.

 A **interface to a class or to an object** consists of the methods of that class (or of the object's class) that are *accessible* to another class or object.
 What methods are *accessible* depends on the *scoping rules* that apply to a class member.
 In the context of Module 2 we will keep things simple and assume that the interface to a class or object is the set of its public methods.
 This is not strictly true, but for Module 2 we don't need the additional distinctions.
 Note that I refer to the interface of a *class or object*.
 This simply means that the concept of interface applies to both.
 If we're thinking of a design solution in terms of class definitions, then the interface is that of the class.
 If we're thinking of a design solution in terms of a collection of instantiated objects of the class, then it's the object's interface that's relevant.
+We will revisit this duality in Module 3.

 Consider the following program: